Cora4NLP/multi-task-knowledge-transfer/README.md

 ### Inference

 This will run inference on the given dataset and split.
+See [config/dataset/](configs/dataset/) for available datasets.
-The result documents including the predicted annotations will be stored in the `predicitons/` directory (exact location will be printed to the console).
+The result documents including the predicted annotations will be stored in the `predictions/` directory (exact location will be printed to the console).

 **Have a look into the [predict.yaml](configs/predict.yaml) config to see all available options.**